pilosus/dienstplan/README.md

  Follow the boy scout rule: always leave the campground cleaner than you found it
 ```

-Once the rota is set up, a first user in the list becomes a current
+Once the rota is set up, the first user in the list becomes a current
 on-call person.
 Check it with a `who` command:

 ```
 @dienstplan who my-rota
 ```

-To change current on-call person to the next one use `rotate` command:
+To change the current on-call person to the next one use `rotate`
+command:

 ```
 @dienstplan rotate my-rota